amunwes/amunwes.github.io/_pages/course-work.md

 I plan to fill out the accompanying posts here with course descriptions and syllabus' as well as final grades and my personal opinions of the experiences.

-{% for post in site.course-work reversed %}
+{% for post in site.course-work %}
   {% include archive-single.html %}
 {% endfor %}